terikon/cordova-plugin-photo-library/README.md

 - Works on android, ios and browser (cordova serve).
 - Fast - does not do base64 and uses browser cache.
 - On device, provides custom schema to access thumbnails: cdvphotolibrary://thumbnail?fileid=xxx&width=128&height=128&quality=0.5
+- Can save photos and videos to specified album on device
 - On ios, written in Swift and not Objective-C.

 Contributions are welcome.